avaneev/prvhash/README.md

 ## Other ##

-PRVHASH authorship and copyright were registered at the [Russian Patent Office](https://rospatent.gov.ru/en), under reg.numbers 2020661136, 2020666287, 2021615385, 2021668070, 2022612987 (searchable via
+PRVHASH "computer program" authorship and copyright were registered at the [Russian Patent Office](https://rospatent.gov.ru/en), under reg.numbers 2020661136, 2020666287, 2021615385, 2021668070, 2022612987 (searchable via
 [fips.ru](https://new.fips.ru/en/)).
-Please note that these are not "invention patents"; the registration assures you that the author has the required rights to grant the license to you.
+Please note that these are not "invention patents"; the registrations assure you that the author has the required rights to grant the software license to you.